 - 1. Read The Things They Carried, a novel by Tim O'Brien, and write an essay on one of the questions.
 Be prepared to turn in the essay on the first day of class and to discuss the novel. - 2.
 Read one additional novel of your choice from the summer reading list.
+You will be required to write an essay during class on your book of choice.
+Prepare your thoughts based on one of the questions on that book.

-English 11 students will be required to read a book of their choice from the attached list.
-The Pulitzer Prize winning novel The Underground Railroad by Colson Whitehead is required for U.S. History and may be read for English 11 as well.
-English students must write an essay on one of the questions and be prepared to turn in that essay on the first day of class.
+English 11 students will be required to read a book of their choice from the attached list and write an essay on one of the questions.
+Be prepared to turn in that essay on the first day of class.